vishnupalaniswamy/hola/Sprint0.md

 ```
 - For SVN, SVNKit licensing is required. http://svnkit.com/licensing.html
-- Config files can be separated by application folders under the git/svn base uri. e.g. ldng-ts/ldng-ts.properties, ldng-ts/ldng-ts-development.properties.
+  - Config files can be separated by application folders under the svn base uri. e.g. ldng-ts/ldng-ts.properties, ldng-ts/ldng-ts-development.properties.
 The 'searchPaths' property in bootstrap.yml is used to specifiy the folders.
+- The SVN folder structure has to use the SVN standard 'tags', 'branches' and 'trunk' strucuture.
+The config file folders should exisit under these SVN folders.
+In addition, for older Spring Config library versions, the 'master' folder is required.

 # Client